CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

 Azure Arc helps you accelerate innovation across hybrid and multi-cloud environments and provides the following benefits to your organization:
    * **Gain central visibility, operations, and compliance** – Standardize visibility, operations, and compliance across a wide range of resources and locations by extending the Azure control plane.
 Right from Azure, you can easily organize, govern, and secure Windows, Linux, SQL Servers and Kubernetes clusters across datacenters, edge, and multi-cloud.
    * **Build Cloud native apps anywhere, at scale** – Centrally code and deploy applications confidently to any Kubernetes distribution in any location.
 Accelerate development by using best in class applications services with standardized deployment, configuration, security, and observability.
    * **Run Azure data services anywhere** – Flexibly use cloud innovation where you need it by deploying Azure services anywhere.
-Implement cloud practices and automation to deploy faster, consistently, and at scale with always-up-to-date Azure Arc enabled services.
+Implement cloud practices and automation to deploy faster, consistently, and at scale with always-up-to-date Azure Arc-enabled services.

 ![](images/Arc-data-arc.png)

-### How Azure Arc Enabled Data Services add value?
+### How Azure Arc-enabled Data Services add value?

 Azure Arc enables you to bring Azure data services to any infrastructure across on-premises data centers, edge and 3rd party clouds, using Kubernetes on hardware of your choice.
 For customers who need to maintain data estate onpremises, you will gain unique benefits for those on-premises data workloads.